GameDay Preview: Cavs vs. 76ers

-The Wine and Gold travel to the City of Brotherly Love tonight to square off against the Philadelphia 76ers at 7:00 p.m.
+The Wine and Gold are back at The Q tonight to face the Philadelphia 76ers for the third of four regular season meetings.
+Tipoff is at 7:00 p.m.
 ET.

-Probable Starters/Injury Report* presented by Cleveland ClinicMichael Carter-Williams, SG - James Anderson, SF - Evan Turner
+Probable Starters/Injury Report* presented by Cleveland ClinicMichael Carter-Williams, SG - Hollis Thompson, SF - Evan Turner

 PF - Thaddeus Young, C - Spencer Hawes